tednguyendev/nimble_challenge/README.md

 #### Structure
 I also use a common folder structure for this React project:
-- components: Reusable UI components for the application.
+- `components`: Reusable UI components for the application.
-- config: Configuration files needed for the application.
+- `config`: Configuration files needed for the application.
-- layouts: Files that define how application components are arranged on the page.
+- `layouts`: Files that define how application components are arranged on the page.
-- pages: High-level views or pages of the application.
+- `pages`: High-level views or pages of the application.
-- services: Connects the application to external services such as APIs.
+- `services`: Connects the application to external services such as APIs.

 #### Libraries
 I use `axios` to make HTTP requests, `react-router-dom` to handle the routing, and `antd`(Ant Design) to help me build the UI.